Miss Philippines Earth 2021

 Miss Philippines Earth 2021 was the 21st edition of the Miss Philippines Earth pageant, held virtually for a second year due to the COVID-19 pandemic, on August 8, 2021.

-Roxanne Baeyens of Baguio crowned Naelah Alshorbaji of Parañaque as her successor at the end of the event.
+Roxanne Allison Baeyens of Baguio crowned Naelah Alshorbaji of Parañaque as her successor at the end of the event.
 Also crowned were the court of elemental queens: Ameera Almamari, Miss Philippines Air, Rocel Songano, Miss Philippines Water, Roni Meneses, Miss Philippines Fire, and Sofia Lopez Galve, Miss Philippines Eco Tourism 2021.